facorazza/piggy/README.md

 python3 main.py
 ```

+## Contribute
+- Fork this repository;
+- Create a new branch in your forked repository and name it to something that describes the feature you want to work on;
+- Commit your changes to your newly created branch;
+- Make a Pull Request.

 ## Disclaimer
 This library is a powerful tool; do not abuse it.
 We can't be held responsible in the unfortunate event that your account gets soft-banned, banned or in any other similar scenario.
 🐷